yuzhouguangc/yuguang_website/_pages/services.md

 - The International Conference on Learning Representations (ICLR), 2022.

-- ICLR Workshop on Geometrical and Topological Representation Learning, (GTRL@ICLR) 2022.
+- ICLR Workshop on Geometrical and Topological Representation Learning (GTRL@ICLR), 2022.

 - The Web Conference (WWW), 2022.